 statement on toothbrush care.

-By following these 5 simple steps you are on your way to living a healthier life.
+By following these 5 simple steps you are on your way to Healthy Living a healthier life.
 Live well

 and be happy!

 Here are the 3 things that you will need to deep clean your toothbrush: water, vinegar and baking soda.

 - Pour 1/2 cup or 120 ml of water into a glass.

 - Next add 2 tablespoons or 30 ml of white vinegar and 2 tsp or 10 mg of baking soda and mix well.

 - Place your toothbrush or brushes into the glass and leave for 30 minutes.
 Rinse well.

 Vinegar and baking soda are both effective disinfectants and, in addition to

 disinfecting your toothbrushes, can be used throughout your home as an